sparktsang/sparktsang.github.io/_posts/2025-10-27-benefactor.md

 What I did not yet see was that institutions require believers, not builders.

+---

 <!--Act I, Wave III: The Hope of Capability-->
 Our plan to institutionalize truth was taking shape.
 And driven by this newfound sense of purpose, I poured all my energy into perfecting my weapon.

 My unified template in a spreadsheet had reached its breaking point.
 It was a clunky, inefficient machine, a relic from an earlier stage of my evolution.
 Inspired by the programmers in my online community, I took the leap.
 I gave myself one week.
 I taught myself Python.

-And in that week, my entire universe was reborn.
+And in that week, my entire universe found its language.

 Over the next two months, I rebuilt my system from the ground up, not in the rigid cells of a spreadsheet, but in the fluid, infinite language of code.
 The difference was not between a kilometre and a light-year; it was between walking and teleportation itself.
 All the complex calculations I had dreamed of, the ones that would have crashed my old system, were now effortlessly solved.
 My entire mathematical and philosophical cosmos was finally liberated from its physical prison.